JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

+# Common Ports
-# Common Ports: Not to be confused with physical ports found in switches.
+#### Not to be confused with physical ports found in switches.
 These are logical ports, which are numbers embeded in packets.
     TCP Port 22 - SSH, SFTP.
 It makes sense that these two use the same port since SFTP uses SSH.
     TCP Port 25 - SMTP.
     TCP Port 80 - HTTP.